wistia/wistia-open-docs/_posts/upload-api.md

 Imported media will always require some processing time, which varies depending on the file size and connection speed.

-## There's a Gem For That

-To make using the Upload API even easier, we created a [Ruby gem](https://github.com/wistia/wistia-uploader) that lets you use it via the command line!
-Even if you're not a Ruby developer, you can use this command line tool for uploading to Wistia.

 ## Authentication

 * All upload requests must use **SSL** (*https://*, not *http://*).